witblacktype/freeCodeCamp_projects/RegEx/RegEx_examples.md

 > My solution cannot handle the full match to '```<div>Hello <span>world</span></div>```'.
 It only matches	'```<span>world</span>```'.
 I would need to expand the repitition of the tagging my RegEx can handle.
 Also, my use of '```http://```' could have been handled easier with '```w\://```'
 >
-> As pointed out on regexone.com, both email and html parsing is tricky with many outlying use cases.
+> As pointed out on RegexOne, both email and html parsing is tricky with many outlying use cases.
 It is best to use a well built and maintained library to parse email and html.

 #### The Solution